nasa/ExoMiner/docs/running-exominer-pipeline.md

 - `podman_output.log (or python_output.log)`: stdout/stderr output of the pipeline.
 - `plot_inputs_to_model`: this directory will contain summary PDF files for each TCE, showing the inputs provided to the model after preprocessing in the ExoMiner Pipeline.
 This summary includes plots such as odd/even comparison, weak secondary, periodogram, and difference images.
 - `dv_reports_all_jobs.csv` (optional): if the flag `--download_spoc_data_products` is set to `"true"`, then a CSV file will be created that contains, for each TCE in all the queried TICs, the URLs for the TESS SPOC DV data reports found at the MAST.
-- `predictions_predictset.csv`: if the run is completed, a CSV file is generated containing the predictions scores produced by the ExoMiner model for the set of TCEs associated with the TIC IDs and sector runs defined in `tics_tbl.csv`.
+- `predictions_spoc-tces_set.csv`: if the run is completed, a CSV file is generated containing the predictions scores produced by the ExoMiner model for the set of TCEs associated with the TIC IDs and sector runs defined in `tics_tbl.csv`.
 If multiple jobs are completed, it aggregates the predictions generated across them.
 - `pipeline_run_config.yaml`: YAML file that stores some of the run parameters internally used in the Podman container.
 - `tics_tbl.csv`: CSV file containing the queried TIC IDs and sector runs.
 - `run_parameters.txt`: text file containing information about the parameters used for the run, including the version of the pipeline.